Support Us

 News Project Updates

 The Whitesands came alive this weekend – as the Nithraid did indeed come up with the tide.
 From the starting point at Carsethorn, thirteen boats made the trip up the Caul – with first place being awarded to Piella, skippered by Adam Booth with a time of 2 hours and 6 minutes.
-But a challenging race it proved, as sand banks, strong currents and low winds proved the course to be a tricky one.
+But a challenging race it proved to be, as sandbanks, strong currents, and low winds made the course a tricky one.

-The Salt Cow was paraded through the streets of Dumfries with all ceremonial care which gathered numbers as it passed the Midsteeple, rounded the Burns statue (twice), down the Vennels and across the Devorgilla bridge to continue a loop around the river bridges to the beating of drums (and diggeri-moos).
+The Salt Cow was paraded through the streets of Dumfries with all ceremonial care, gathering numbers as it passed the Midsteeple, rounded the Burns statue (twice), went down the Vennels, and across the Devorgilla Bridge to continue a loop around the river bridges to the beating of drums (and diggeri-moos).

 Seize the potential.